Feb 17

 You Know You’re on Khao San Road When…

-Most foreigners visiting Thailand go to Bangkok and most travellers/holiday makers in Bangkok stay on Khao San road or in a surrounding it area.
+Most foreigners visiting Thailand go to Bangkok and most travelers/holiday makers in Bangkok stay on Khao San road or in a surrounding it area.
 For those who have experienced Khao San Road, here’s a list of things you have probably remembered about it.

 Khao San road, Thailand, two people are buying Pad Thai at night